cauterize-tools/cauterize/README.md

   * `f32` - 32 bits wide, IEEE754 Single Precision
   * `f64` - 64 bits wide, IEEE754 Double Precision

-#### UTF Code Units

-There are three UTF Code Unit built-in types defined. *These types do not enforce their content to be valid UTF data.
-They merely act as a hint to code-generators that the contents may be UTF data.* It is the responsibility of the code generator to decide whether to validate any UTF data stored in collections of code units.

-  * `cu8` - 8 bit wide UTF code unit
-  * `cu16` - 16 bit wide UTF code unit
-  * `cu32` - 32 bit wide UTF code unit

 ### Prototypes

 Cauterize provides several prototypes that act as templates out of which other